What Is Mardi Gras, And How Is It Celebrated?

 Rio De Janeiro

-Rio de Janeiro, Brazil has the largest Carnival in the world.
+Rio de Janeiro has the largest Carnival in the world.
 While the word “Carnival” might remind you of clowns, the word is, like Mardi Gras, based in Christianity.
 It’s derived from the Latin carne levare, which literally means “remove meat,” referring to the fact that during Lent, Christians aren’t supposed to eat meat.
 Starting the Friday before Ash Wednesday, Rio Carnival is a massive street festival that features samba, dancing, costumes and parades.
 It’s an important part of Brazilian culture, and Rio’s is just one of the many Carnivals in the country.

 While many versions of Mardi Gras involve masks, none quite match the elaborate nature of the Carnival of Venice and its masquerade balls.
-Between Christmas and Lent, the people of Venice, Italy wear finely crafted masks.
+Between Christmas and Lent, the people of Venice, Italy, wear finely crafted masks.
 The masks have distinct styles, inspired by plague doctors, characters from famous theatrical pieces and other historical sources.
 It’s not entirely certain where the mask tradition began, but it might be related to the historical easing of dress codes and rules in Venice during the lead-up to Lent.
-It is known that the tradition stretches back to at least the 13th century, but there was a long stretch of time when it wasn’t held because of a ban in 1797 by the Holy Roman Emperor.
+It is known that the tradition traces back to at least the 13th century, but there was a long stretch of time when it wasn’t held because of a ban in 1797 by the Holy Roman Emperor.
 Today, the period is marked by parades, balls and all other kinds of entertainment.

 The case of Mardi Gras down under is pretty different from many of the others around the world.
 Instead of growing out of Christianity, it grew out of a protest movement by members of the gay and lesbian community.
 In 1978, people in Sydney, Australia, held a parade to take part in an international movement to commemorate the anniversary of the Stonewall Riots that occurred in the United States in June and July of 1969.
 Despite getting approval, the parade was broken up and dozens of people were arrested, and there was further anger when many participants were outed to families and employers for being at the event.
 Even so, the community did it again the following year, and a couple years later decided to move the parade to February so it could take place in Australian summer.
 This ended up connecting the parade with Mardi Gras, and they’ve merged to form what is now called Sydney Gay and Lesbian Mardi Gras (which is essentially both Pride and Mardi Gras at once).
 It’s now hugely popular, with a parade, after-parties and other events to commemorate the LGBTQ community in Australia.